 6. [PLEASE NOTE THIS EVENTS REQUIREMENT IS CURRENTLY SUSPENDED.
 Involvement in the pre-health community on campus is still encouraged; see below for ways to be involved.]
-Need to have participated in at least three events sponsored by HPAC or the Pre-Health Professions Office) since entering St. Edward's University, and prior to the application year.
+Need to have participated in an average of three events per year (sponsored by HPAC or the Pre-Health Professions Office) since entering St. Edward's University, and prior to the application year.
 It is worth noting that your application will receive more serious consideration if you have attended more events, especially if you have attended ten or more.
 Exceptions will be considered on a case-by-case basis.